Stapes.js

 module.getAll();

-Returns all the attributes of an module as an object.
+Returns all the attributes of a module as an object.
 Handy for JSON

 serializing and persistence layers.